dhrubasaha001/DSA/README.md

-# 🧠 DSA Practice in C – By Dhruba Saha
+# 🧠 DSA Practice in Python – By Dhruba Saha

 Welcome to my Data Structures and Algorithms (DSA) practice repository!
-This repo contains my journey of solving DSA problems using the C programming language, as I build strong fundamentals and prepare for coding interviews and competitive programming.
+This repo contains my journey of solving DSA problems using the Python programming language, as I build strong fundamentals and prepare for coding interviews and competitive programming.

----

-## ✨ What I'm Practicing

-- ✅ Arrays: Traversing, Sum, Max/Min, Reverse
-- ✅ Strings: Vowels, Reverse, Palindrome
-- ✅ Loops & Patterns
-- 🔜 Coming soon: Linked Lists, Stacks, Queues, Recursion, Sorting Algorithms

 ---